Sayam753/GSoC-Learnings/README.md

 * This was a super interesting period.
 I got to know about many PyMC core developers through slack.
 * I spent the entire time learning about the basics of Bayesian statistics, prior, posterior predictive checks, and the theory of Variational Inference.
 * I had also written a blog post during this interval about the nuts and bolts of VI and the implementation of Mean Field ADVI as well in Tensorflow Probability.
 Here is the blog post - [Demystify Variational Inference](https://www.codingpaths.com/gsoc/variational-inference/).
-* The most difficult part of learning VI was to understand the transformations because PyMC3 and TFP handles transformations differently.
+* The most difficult part of learning VI was to understand the transformations because PyMC3 and TFP handle transformations differently.

 ## Month 1